swannodette/swannodette.github.com/_posts/2013-06-10-porting-notchs-minecraft-demo-to-clojurescript.md

 The one real scratch your head issue I ran into while developing this was a Google Closure mishandling of the modulo operator.
-Closure will incorrectly remove parentheses, this is easily worked around by putting the result of the modulus operation in an intermediate variable but I lost more time on this subtle issue than I care to recall.
+Closure will incorrectly remove parentheses, this is easily worked around by putting the result of the modulo operation in an intermediate variable but I lost more time on this subtle issue than I care to recall.

 While this exercise might seem only like a bit of fun, it really